christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **Table of Contents**

 Introduction\
+Part 1: Rome Was Located On the Bosphorus River in Crimea\
 1\.
+Numismatic Proof and Alias List\
+1.1\.
+The Numismatic Key: Coins of a Global Empire\
+1.2\.
+The Ancient Alias Names List\
+2\.
 Name and Title Meanings\
-2\.
-Ancient Alias Names List\
-Part 1: Foundations of the Dragon Cult\
+Part 2: Foundations of the Dragon Cult\
 3\.
 The Sarmatian Dragon Cult\
-Part 2: The Alexandrian Synthesis\
+Part 3: The Alexandrian Synthesis\
 4\.
 The Alexandrian School\
 4.1.
 The Blueprint Deities: Pre-existing Saviors (Horus, Dionysus, Mithras, etc.)\
 4.2.
 Judaism\
-Part 3: The Bosphoran Connection\
+Part 4: The Bosphoran Connection\
 5\.
-Rome Was Located On the Bosphorus River in Crimea\
+Rome On the Bosphorus River\
 5.1\.
 Julius Caesar aka Asander, King of Bosphorus aka Mithridates Chrestus\
 5.1.1\.
 Julius Caesar was a Title\
 5.2.
 Dragon Bloodline Descendants\